richs5812/chirpDatabase2/README.md

 chirpDatabase
 =============

 Database application designed for the Brightmoor Connection food pantry.

-Installation instructions:
+<h2>Installation instructions</h2>

 <ol>
 	<li>This database requires a webserver in order to operate.
 If installing locally, you use <a href="https://www.apachefriends.org/index.html">XAMPP</a> or a similar application, or set up PHP, MySQL and Apache on your computer.</li>